-[1] J. S. Bell, Speakable and Unspeakable in Quantum Mechanics (Cambridge University Press, 1987) [2] M. Wayne, M. Genovese, and A. Shimony, ""Bell's Theorem"", The Stanford Encyclopedia of Philosophy (Spring 2024 Edition), E. N. Zalta and U. Nodelman (eds.)
-[3] J. Pearl, Causality: Models, Reasoning and Inference.
+- [1] J. S. Bell, Speakable and Unspeakable in Quantum Mechanics (Cambridge University Press, 1987) - [2] M. Wayne, M. Genovese, and A. Shimony, ""Bell's Theorem"", The Stanford Encyclopedia of Philosophy (Spring 2024 Edition), E. N. Zalta and U. Nodelman (eds.) - [3] J. Pearl, Causality: Models, Reasoning and Inference.
 Cambridge University Press, 2nd ed.
-(2009) [4] C. J. Wood and R. W. Spekkens, The lesson of causal discovery algorithms for quantum correlations: Causal explanations of Bell-inequality violations require fine-tuning.
+(2009) - [4] C. J. Wood and R. W. Spekkens, The lesson of causal discovery algorithms for quantum correlations: Causal explanations of Bell-inequality violations require fine-tuning.
 New J. Phys.
-17, 033002 (2015) [5] G. Kimura, A. Mayumi and K. Nakatsuka (in preparation) Xabier Oianguren-Asua Department of Mathematics, University of Tübingen, Germany Rigorous Schrödinger Quantum Mechanics of Infinitely Many Particles Abstract: So far, approaches to Schrödinger quantum mechanics (QM) over infinite dimensional configuration spaces Q (representing, for instance, infinitely many particles or field configurations) have been elusive to mathematical rigorization, mainly due to the fact that there is no infinite dimensional version of the Lebesgue measure to distinguish some ''wavefunctional''' space '' $L^2(Q,d^{nty})$ '''.
+17, 033002 (2015) - [5] G. Kimura, A. Mayumi and K. Nakatsuka (in preparation) José Nogueira State University of Campinas, Brazil Unexpected consequences of postquantum theories in the graph-theoretical approach to correlations Abstract: This work explores the implications of the exclusivity principle (EP) in the context of quantum and postquantum correlations.
+We first establish a key technical result demonstrating that given any set of correlations for a complementary experiment, the EP restricts the maximum set of correlations for the original experiment to its antiblocking set.
+Based on it, we can prove our central result: Assuming that the EP holds and that postquantum behaviors are accessible in at least one experiment, it follows that certain genuinely quantum behaviors become forbidden in a related yet completely independent experiment.
+Since this contradicts a premise we firmly uphold (that every quantum behavior is, in principle, realizable in Nature), it is plausible to argue that one of the other two assumptions (that the EP holds and that some experiment might be described by a postquantum behavior) must be false.
+Xabier Oianguren-Asua Department of Mathematics, University of Tübingen, Germany Rigorous Schrödinger Quantum Mechanics of Infinitely Many Particles Abstract: So far, approaches to Schrödinger quantum mechanics (QM) over infinite dimensional configuration spaces \$Q\$ (representing, for instance, infinitely many particles or field configurations) have been elusive to mathematical rigorization, mainly due to the fact that there is no infinite dimensional version of the Lebesgue measure to distinguish some "wavefunctional"" space "\$L^2(Q,d^\infty x)\$"".
 Instead, such theories are either presented merely heuristically (Struyve, 2010), in terms of sequences of finite dimensional truncated theories (Wallace, 2006) or at best, using a serious but arbitrary wavefunctional space following an unmotivated choice of a particular measure ---e.g., a Gaussian measure (Corichi et al., 2004).
 In order to avoid this arbitrariness, historically, the mathematical QFT community centred its efforts on an algebraic approach (Baez, 2014), the abstraction of which has clearly hindered foundational work on the philosophy of QFT: an explicit configuration space appears quintessential, among others, in a debate on ontology.
-Following von Neumann's work on infinite tensor products and Kakutani's study of infinite measures, we claim to have found the mathematically rigorous limit $N^rightarrow |\mathcal{N}|$ of Schrödinger QM over $L^2(\mathcal{R}^N, d^Nx)$ with equivariant trajectory ontology.
-In closer inspection, the Lebesgue measure's issue is solved by realizing its role as a mere ''background''' measure, playing no true role on the probabilistic predictions nor the equivariant trajectories of the theory.
+Following von Neumann's work on infinite tensor products and Kakutani's study of infinite measures, we claim to have found the mathematically rigorous limit \$N\rightarrow |\mathbb{N}|\$ of Schrödinger QM over \$L^2(\mathbb{R}^N, d^Nx)\$ with equivariant trajectory ontology.
+In closer inspection, the Lebesgue measure's issue is solved by realizing its role as a mere 'background''' measure, playing no true role on the probabilistic predictions nor the equivariant trajectories of the theory.
 Strikingly, the obtained theory has some features that were unforeseeable within heuristic or truncation approaches.
-For instance, even for the description of ''scalar particles''', a tuple of infinitely many wavefunctions over $R^i R^i$ is required.
+For instance, even for the description of 'scalar particles''', a tuple of infinitely many wavefunctions over \$\R^\infty\$ is required.
 All this opens doors to many foundational questions.
 References: